mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 });
 ```

 So, when creating a new *Promise*, we should pass a function with two parameters, *resolve and reject*.
-We can use the *arrow* function syntax and make it a little bit simpler.
+We can also use the *arrow* function syntax to make it a little bit simpler.

 ```javascript
 const p = new Promise((resolve, reject) => {

 });
 ```

+Now at this point, we're going to kick off some *async* work.
+You may access a *database* or call up a *web service*, or start a *timer*, or any kind of *asynchronous operation*.

 > So, when creating a new *Promise*, we should pass a function with two parameters, *resolve and reject*.